 Are you eligible for a Test and Trace Support Payment?

-From 28 September 2020, individuals will be entitled to a Test and Trace Support Payment of £500 if they:
+From 28 September 2020, you are entitled to a Test and Trace Support Payment of £500 if you:

 - Are employed or self-employed